 Bilateral Economic Relations

-In 2013, the United States accounted for 4.0% of Macau's exports and 5.0% of its imports.
+In 2015, the United States accounted for 1.8% of Macau's exports and 5.7% of its imports.
 U.S. investment has played a leading role in the development of Macau’s gaming and entertainment sector.
-According to the most recent Macau Government statistics, U.S. direct investment in Macau totaled $71.6 million at the end of 2012, although unofficial numbers put the figure between $8 billion and $10 billion.
+As of the end of 2012, the total stock of U.S. foreign direct investment in Macau totaled $1.2 billion.
 There are over 30 U.S. firms doing business in Macau.

 Macau's Membership in International Organizations